 Last but not least, here’s a final tip to consider: even if you plan on calling or emailing your customer, you should still respond to their 1-star review online.
 That way, other consumers can see how helpful your business is, too — not just the person you’re contacting.

 Our Response Scribes Respond to Reviews on Yelp, Google, and More

 Responding to 1-star reviews is essential, but takes time and resources your business can’t spare.
-That’s where Shout About Us can provide a seamless response management solution for your agency or multi-location brand.
+That’s where Shout About Us can provide a seamless response management solution for your digital agency or brand.
 Our review response service ensures that your customers receive on-brand, on-message, on-point replies within 24 hours of receipt — no matter how many locations you operate.
-We work with medium to large businesses across a wide range of industries, with a special focus on the home services, restaurant, and automotive industries, along with agencies and resellers in need of centralized review management.
+We work with brands across a wide range of industries, along with digital agencies in need of centralized review management.

 Discover why Chick-fil-A, Jersey Mike’s Subs, CertaPro Painters, Wyndham Garden Hotels, PostalAnnex+, and thousands of other companies trust our personalized review reply service.
 Request a demo for your business today, or contact us online to get started.